Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Walking Spoiler: His true motivations and the truth about his actions are major spoilers.

-- Weak, but Skilled: For extremely relative values of "weak", but Garou is noted as posing a particular threat because, while previous monsters relied on brute strength to overwhelm heroes, Garou fights with actual martial arts and specializes in redirecting his opponents' attacks instead of just countering them.
+- Weak, but Skilled: Subverted as for extremely relative values of "weak" he is far from it, but Garou is noted as posing a particular threat because, while previous monsters relied on brute strength to overwhelm heroes, Garou fights with actual martial arts and specializes in redirecting his opponents' attacks instead of just countering them.
 Basically, his fighting style is geared specifically towards defeating heroes.
 Once he goes One-Winged Angel, he becomes this especially in comparison to Saitama, as while he's still much weaker (something he himself admits), he completely surpasses him in terms of martial arts and even manages to force him to fight "Semi-Seriously".

 - Well-Intentioned Extremist: For all of his posturing, this is what he really is-by forcing the world to unite against his "evil", he's unifying it.
 That, and he really isn't a cruel person at all.